Path-conditioned training: a principled way to rescale ReLU neural networks: Experiments

 \subsection{Faster Training Dynamics}

 \textbf{Training setup.} Following the experimental protocol of \citet{stock2019equinormalizationneuralnetworks}, we evaluate our method on fully connected networks for CIFAR-10 classification.
 The models take flattened $3072$-dimensional images as input.
-The architecture consists of an initial linear layer ($3072 \times 500$), followed by $L-1$ hidden layers of size $500 \times 500$, and a final classification layer ($500 \times 10$).
+The architecture consists of an initial linear layer ($3072 \times 500$), followed by $L-1$ hidden layers of size $500 \times 500$, and a final classification layer ($500 \times 10$), with BatchNorm applied after each hidden linear layer.
 We vary the depth $L$ from $3$ to $9$ to analyze depth-dependent effects.
 All weights are initialized using Kaiming uniform initialization \citep{he2015delving}.
 We do $100$ epochs of SGD, with a batch size of $128$ and a fixed learning rate (for all architectures) of $10^{-3}$.
 Results are averaged over $3$ independent runs.

 \textbf{Results.} The results are shown in Figure \ref{fig:cifar10_fc}, where we report the number of parameters required to reach $99\%$ training accuracy (left plot).
 Overall, \pathcond reaches target accuracy up to 1.5$\times$ faster at the same learning rate, and as a side effect also improves parameter efficiency: a 2.5M parameter model matches the performance of 3.25M parameter baseline models.
 The improvement magnitude varies with the depth.
 The 3-hidden-layer network (2M parameters) exhibits the strongest gains: training accuracy converges faster with \pathcond initialization and the training loss decreases more rapidly toward zero.
 Deeper networks show more modest but consistent advantages.
 Notably, \enorm does not yield improvements in this experiment, whereas only \pathcond achieves speedups.